clavisound/SlimLoRa/README.md

 The maximum uplink payload size in ideal situations (for SF10, SF11, SF12) is 51 bytes but *don't* count on that.
 You can change that with `SLIM_LORAWAN_PACKET_SIZE` in `SlimLoRa.h`.
 For SF7, SF8, SF9 the protocol (p.
 28 RP) says: 155 and 222 bytes of payload.
 In reality, you can be sure that you can send `51 - 15 = 36` bytes.

 For downlinks, the limit is 12 bytes via `DOWNLINK_PAYLOAD_SIZE`.

+You can change those values in the loss of RAM.

 ## Drift - Only room temperature tested.
 Cold or Heat untested